 Having the correct tire pressure is very important for any vehicle.
 It helps you get better mileage and gives you protection while driving on the road.
 Every car has a recommended tire pressure, which provides the best mileage, tire life and handling for the vehicle.
 In most cases, suitable tire pressure is written on the car’s door.
 Below we have put together the complete tire pressure guide to help to provide you the information you need to know.

-How Do I Find the Correct Tire Pressure for My Car?
+How To Find the Correct Tire Pressure for Your Car

 In new cars, the recommended pressure for the tire is listed commonly on the door on the driver’s side.
 If there is nothing found on the door, then you can find it in the owner’s manual.
 In general, most cars have recommended pressure between 32 to 35 psi.

 The easy way to check the pressure of your tires is by using an air pressure gauge or pressure monitoring system and then record the reading.
 If you hear any kind of hissing, then it means either the gauge is not tight enough, or the gauge angle needs adjustment.
 Using a tire pressure gauge will immediately let you know the psi of your tires.
 You can quickly check the recommended air pressure inside the door to see if your tires are properly inflated.
 There are many affordable tire pressure monitors on Amazon & Walmart.

 You can find the right pressure for your tire on the sidewall of your tire below the manufacturer’s label.
 You might see “Maximum Pressure 35 pounds per square inch”.
 This number indicates how much inflation pressures your tires can carry at max.

 However, it is often recommended not to fill up the tires to the max because it can decrease the life of your car’s tires, and it can also jeopardize the handling.
 If the breaking threshold is increased which the tire pressure is at max, accidents could also take place.

 What Happens If I Overinflate My Car Tires?